albertosaurus/power_enum_2/README.markdown

 Note that there's enough information in the method signature that you can specify one method to handle all lookup failures for all has\_enumerated fields if you happen to have more than one defined in your model.

-3) (Since version 0.8.5) Give it a lambda function.
+3) Give it a lambda function.
 In that case, the lambda needs to accept the ActiveRecord model as its first argument, with the rest of the arguments being identical to the signature of the lookup handler instance method.